Yorkdale Road and Dufferin Street

 Shopping hubs in the YORKDALE trade area included DON MILLS CENTRE (1955) {4 miles east, in the Township of North York}, FAIRVIEW MALL (1970) {6.1 miles northeast, in the Township of North York}, SHERWAY GARDENS (1971) {8.9 miles southwest, in the Township of Etobicoke}, SCARBOROUGH TOWN CENTRE (1973) {10 miles east, in the Township of Scarborough} and PROMENADE CENTRE (1986) {5.3 miles northeast, also in the Township of North York}.

 By the 1980s, YORKDALE CENTRE was in need of a revamp in order to remain competitive.
 A 3-phase renovation commenced, which expanded the existing mall to the southeast and southwest.
 The first stage, consisting of forty-three new stores, debuted in 1984.
 A second stage, dedicated in 1986, brought an additional thirty stores and 3-tiered Parkade garage.
-The final phase, comprising a 2-level (108,000 square foot) The Bay, was dedicated November 16, 1988.
+The final phase, comprising a 2-level (125,000 square foot) The Bay, was dedicated on November 16, 1988.

 Anchor nameplate changes began at YORKDALE CENTRE in September 1991, when the Simpson's store was rebranded as The Bay.
 The original Bay location was shuttered and sold to Sears Canada.
 The Dominion supermarket closed in the mid-1990s and was demolished.
 It was replaced by a 1-level (55,000 square foot) Holt-Renfrew, which was a relocation of a circa-1964 mall store.
 The new Holt-Renfrew welcomed first shoppers on August 14, 1997.
 This store dedication was accompanied by the grand opening of the 14-bay Food Court Garden.

 At the time of its completion in 1964, YORKDALE CENTRE was within a political entity known as the Township of North York.
 This was one of thirteen towns, townships and villages that had formed the Municipality of Metropolitan Toronto (or "Metro") in 1954.
-On January 1, 1998, the "Metro" was reincorporated as a jurisdiction known as the City of Toronto.
+On January 1, 1998, the "Metro" was reincorporated as a jurisdiction known as The City of Toronto.

 The next remodeling of YORKDALE CENTRE cost upwards of 45 million dollars and added 165,000 square feet to the complex.
-The 10-screen Famous Players SilverCity Yorkdale was built at the north end of the Parkade garage and showed its first features on June 26, 1999.
+The 10-screen Famous Players SilverCity Yorkdale was built at the north end of the Parkade garage and showed first features on June 26, 1999.

 As part of the renovation, the parking structure was expanded and a small section of stores, and entrance court, were built that connected the existing mall with the new megaplex.
 Soon after these additions were finished, the mall changed hands.
 It was acquired, by a joint venture of Toronto-based Oxford Properties and GE Capital, in June of the year 2000.

-Meanwhile, Eaton's was going through a slow and agonizing demise.
+Meanwhile, Eaton's was going through a slow demise.
 Bankrupt by the late '90s, the chain was acquired by Sears Canada, who shuttered all Eaton's stores in late 1999.
 With no expertise in the realm of upscale retail, Sears attempted a turnaround of Eaton's, with a series of "urban concept stores."
 These debuted in the autumn of 2000.
 This upmarket retail experiment had disastrous results, with all of the new-style Eaton's stores, including the YORKDALE location, being shuttered on February 23, 2002.

 Sears decided to close their YORKDALE store in March 2002 and move it, temporarily, into the vacant Eaton's.
 The original Sears was enlarged to 190,000 square feet and re-opened on October 16, 2003.
 At around the same time, The Bay expanded into its adjoining court area.
 This store now encompassed 300,800 square feet.